OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

 - :ref:`change-body <onedb_change_body>` - Allows to update OpenNebula objects in database
 - :ref:`sqlite2mysql <onedb_sqlite2mysql>` - Migration tool from SQLite to MySQL/MariaDB

-The command ``onedb`` works with all supported database backends - SQLite, MySQL, or PostgreSQL.
+The command ``onedb`` works with all supported database backends - SQLite, MySQL/MariaDB, or PostgreSQL.
 The database type and connection parameters are automatically taken from OpenNebula Daemon configuration (:ref:`/etc/one/oned.conf <oned_conf>`), but can be overriden on the command line with the following example parameters:

 **Automatic Connection Parameters**